adriensaremi/Springboard/README.md

 # Springboard
-Material for the Springboard Data Science Certificate

-### Mini-projects
-This directory contains all the mini-projects done throughout the course, such as mini-projects on:
-- sql
-- json
-- api

-### Capstone Projects
-Most importantly, it contains sub directories of the capstone projects.
+In this directory, you will find all content from the Springboard assignments, a online data science education platform that trains data scientists to face most of the challenges faced in the data science business world.
+The exercises are various, and are in the form of:
+- mini-projects: each one covering a specific topic of data science
-Those are data science projects done from start to finish, and include collecting datasets, cleaning and organizing, visualizing the data, and building predictive models.
-I recommand to open each corresponding directory to know more about the objective and the methodology used for each project.
+- capstone projects (two of them): where under the supervision of Lucas Allen, my mentor at Springboard, I go over data science projects done from start to finish and which include: collecting datasets, cleaning and organizing, visualizing the data, perform statistical analysis and building predictive models.
+I recommend to open each corresponding sub-directory to know more about the objective and the methodology used for each project.